misakey/backend/docs/content/endpoints/auth_flow.md

 Some login flow will require many steps later but as of today, we only have one step even for our most secure flows.

+The metadata field contained in the authentication step depends of the method name.

 ### Request

 ```bash